WebAssembly/spec/spectec/test-prose/TEST.md

     1) Return $ivrelop_(Jnn X M, $ieq_, v_1, v_2).
   c.
 If (vrelop_ = NE), then:
     1) Return $ivrelop_(Jnn X M, $ine_, v_1, v_2).
   d.
-If vrelop_ is LT, then:
+If vrelop_ is some LT, then:
     1) Let (LT sx) be vrelop_.
     2) Return $ivrelopsx_(Jnn X M, $ilt_, sx, v_1, v_2).
   e.
-If vrelop_ is GT, then:
+If vrelop_ is some GT, then:
     1) Let (GT sx) be vrelop_.
     2) Return $ivrelopsx_(Jnn X M, $igt_, sx, v_1, v_2).
   f.
-If vrelop_ is LE, then:
+If vrelop_ is some LE, then:
     1) Let (LE sx) be vrelop_.
     2) Return $ivrelopsx_(Jnn X M, $ile_, sx, v_1, v_2).
   g.
-If vrelop_ is GE, then:
+If vrelop_ is some GE, then:
     1) Let (GE sx) be vrelop_.
     2) Return $ivrelopsx_(Jnn X M, $ige_, sx, v_1, v_2).
 2. Assert: Due to validation, lanetype is Fnn.